Introduction

 Our decision-making procedures and governance surrounding the development of the firm’s remuneration policies and practices.

-The remuneration policy is reviewed on an annual basis by the Group’s Boards’ and has overall responsibility of the decisions of the group, this includes the group’s compliance with the Remuneration Code subject to any applicable exemptions.
+The remuneration policy is reviewed on an annual basis by the individual boards of the firms within the group and the group Executive Committee and has overall responsibility of the decisions of the group, this includes the group’s compliance with the Remuneration Code subject to any applicable exemptions.

-We have set up a Remuneration Committee who are responsible for agreeing levels of remuneration awarded to Directors and all advisory staff.
+We have set up a Remuneration Committee who are responsible for agreeing levels of remuneration awarded to all staff.

-The committee is specifically not made up of financial planners to manage any kind of conflict of interest .
+The committee is specifically not made up of any advisory staff to manage any kind of conflict of interest.

 The key characteristics of our remuneration policies and practices including the different components of our remuneration, together with the categorisation of those remuneration components as fixed or variable.

 The remuneration of all employees is made of salary and other benefits which are reviewed on an annual basis.
 The fixed proportion of salaries are set in a way that this is sufficiently high that it remains the largest proportion of the remuneration of each employee.
-These pay levels are reviewed on at least an annual basis to ensure that this remains the case.
+These pay levels are reviewed on at least an annual basis to ensure that this remains the case and is in line with SYSC 19G.4.

 There are different bonus schemes across the different firms within the group to reflect the different businesses and roles held within the group.

 Most non advisory staff are on a discretionary bonus which is divided amongst staff.
-This amount is set through the annual budgetary process and is based on their contribution to the strategic aims of the business.
+This amount is set through the annual budgetary process and is based on their contribution to the strategic aims of the business which is determined by them meeting their agreed goals.
+The contribution of staff is assessed by the line managers against set criteria based on their role such as personal development and performance, this is then reviewed by the managing directors of the businesses and then ultimately by the Remuneration committee.

 The advisory staff across the group are on a separate bonus scheme which is based on the income that they bring into the business and certain qualitative measures.
 The bonus payment can be deferred, adjusted or completely removed if the qualitative measures are not met.
-The qualitative measures are reviewed on an annual basis to ensure that these measures drives the behaviours that the group desires.
+The qualitative measures are reviewed on an annual basis by the compliance team compliance and the head of financial planning to ensure that these measures drives behaviours in line with the group’s values.

 As an SNI MIFIDPRU investment firm, we are required to disclose the total remuneration of all our staff split between fixed and variable remuneration for our performance year end which is also our financial year end.